 - Doorbell cameras

 - A professional truck driver was driving a dump truck.
 While pressing an intersection, the traffic signal was red for the driver.
-Our client had the green light and was severely injured in the accident.
-The truck driver initially claimed his light was green, but upon obtaining the video, the insurance company quickly settled the case for a substantial sum for our client.
+Our car accident client had the green light and was severely injured in the accident.
+The truck driver initially claimed his light was green, but upon investigation and obtaining the video, the insurance company quickly settled the case for a substantial sum for our client.

 - A man was driving to work when a big rig crossed the roadway in front of him.
-The truck driver and trucking company denied responsibility, initially.
-After obtaining a video from sources in the area, our truck accident attorneys were able to settle the case for a premium number with the insurance carrier for the trucking company.
+The truck driver and trucking company denied responsibility initially.
+After obtaining a video from sources in the area, our truck accident attorneys settled the case for a premium number with the insurance carrier for the trucking company.

 - Our client was driving down the highway on a motorcycle in a group.
 One of the riders was wearing a Go-Pro camera.
 While one motorcycle rider in his group slowed down to make a left turn, a motorcycle behind our client slammed into him, injuring him severely.
 The case settled pre-litigation for a substantial sum.